 BMX Australia's Officiating Program aims to educate, assist and develop officials at all levels, so that they can support the sport of BMX in areas such as Scoring, Race Commissaire, Staging etc.

 - Level 1 – Club officiating is specifically targeted at the official who desires to assist in the conduct of club racing and includes all of the basics into officiating at a BMX track.
-The course requires candidates to be 16 years of age, read an online manual, and complete an online quiz.
+The course requires candidates to be 16 years of age, hold a working with children check (subject to state or territory requirements), read an online manual and complete an online quiz.

 - Level 3 – National officiating is an advanced course for officials who want to officiate at National events and championships.
 The course is conducted in conjunction with the National Championships and provides training and information on the finer points of officiating at the elite level.
-To sit the course the candidates must be 18 years of age, have had at least two years’ experience as an active Level 2 State Official and be nominated by their State Association.
+To sit the course the candidates must be 18 years of age, have a working with children check, have had at least two years’ experience as an active Level 2 State Official and be nominated by their State Association.
 The course is conducted by BMX Australia.

 BMX Australia Accredited Officials By Club (updated 3rd December 2015)

 BMX Australia appreciates the people who step forward to take on roles as officials whether it be at a local Club meeting or at a National level.
 You don't even need to know how to ride a bike, all the support and training is provided for you to gain accreditation as an official and enjoy your participation at whatever level you aspire too.

 For more information please contact BMX Australia on 02 9008 1300 or alternatively email us at email@example.com